madaschlesinger/ac-aws/mesos-cloud/mesos-software/README.md

   **cp cloud_login.example.sh cloud_login.sh**    (This file will be ignored by git, so won't risk to upload in the repo)

-- Execute the login file in THE SAME shell:
+- Execute the login file in THE SAME shell (please note there are 2 dots in the following command):

   **. ./cloud_login.sh**